-Diplomatic front: New envoy says Syrian people are ‘our first masters’
+Diplomatic front: Brahimi says Syrian people “our first masters’

-Lakhdar Brahimi is the new U.N. and Arab League envoy to Syria, but he said the Syrian people will be “our first masters.”
+Lakhdar Brahimi is the new U.N. and Arab League point man on Syria, but he said Friday that the Syrian people will be “our first masters.”

-“We will consider their interests above and before anyone else,” the Algerian and longtime U.N. diplomat said Friday.
+“We will consider their interests above and before anyone else,” said Brahimi, an Algerian and longtime U.N. diplomat.

-“Secretary-general, when you called me, I told you that I was honored, flattered, humbled and scared, and still in that frame of mind.
-I will definitely give this my very, very best,” Brahimi said.
+“Secretary-General, when you called me, I told you that I was honored, flattered, humbled and scared and still in that frame of mind.
+I will definitely give this my very, very best,” he said.

 Annan helped forge a six-point peace plan, which included a cease-fire, but the effort failed to stem the violence in Syria.
 The government of Syrian President Bashar al-Assad wants to know what potential solutions Brahimi will put forward.

-The Syrian crisis broke out in March 2011 after protesters, inspired by the success of popular uprisings in Egypt and Tunisia, took to the streets demanding political reform.
+The conflict broke out in March 2011 after demonstrators, inspired by the success of popular uprisings in Egypt and Tunisia, took to the streets demanding political reform.
 The movement devolved into an armed conflict after a brutal crackdown by al-Assad’s forces.
 Opposition forces say more than 20,000 people have died.

 CNN’s Saad Abedine, Joseph Netto, Joe Sterling, Nada Husseini, and journalist Gul Tuysuz contributed to this report.